 Specific Nomination Guidelines:

 The nomination should identify specific examples and supporting information on how the nominee exemplifies each of the criteria established in section (a) by using action impact statements explaining how the member inspired others and influenced favorable outcomes.
 Feedback from previous selection panels continues to stress that nominations should directly address leadership methodologies and climate rather than simply reporting accomplishments.
 Scanned copies of signed nominations and photograph may be sent by e-mail to Veronique Freeman.
 Address nominations mailed via USPS first class mail to Commandant (CG-12C), Office of Leadership & Professional Development, U.S. Coast Guard, 2100 2nd Street S.W. stop 7801, Washington DC 20593-7801.
-Commands using this method should allow sufficient time for security screening to meet the 25 November 2012 deadline.
-A selection panel will review the nominations and make recommendations to the Director of Personnel Management (CG-12) for approval.
+Commands using this method should allow sufficient time for security screening to meet the TBD deadline.
+A selection panel will review the nominations and make recommendations to the Assistant Commandant for Human Resources (CG-1) for approval.

 See an example nomination HERE!